 What happens if I change my mind?

 Contracts usually have a ‘cooling off period’, within which you can change your mind.
-This period is covered by European Union Distance Selling Regulations.
-In Ireland, the National Consumer Agency checks that providers obey these regulations.

 If you change your mind, you can contact the new provider and it will cancel the contract.
 Make sure that you give your instruction in writing so that it can be verified later if needed.

 The regulations do not prohibit a service provider from taking over a service within the cooling off period.
 So although you are allowed to cancel without any penalties during the period, you will have to pay for any phone and/ or broadband you used during this time.

 What happens if I change my address but want to keep my service provider?